-St. George the Great Martyr Orthodox Church, located in Pharr, Texas is a Parish of the Orthodox Church in America (OCA) in the Diocese of the South.
-Priest Antonio Perdomo is the current Rector and our current bishop is His Grace, the Right Reverend Alexander (Golitzin).
+Our St. George the Great Martyr Orthodox Church is a parish of the Orthodox Church in America (OCA) in the Diocese of the South.
+Father Silviu N. Bunta is our current pastor and our current bishops are His Eminence Archbishop Alexander (Golitzin) and His Grace Bishop Gerasim (Eliel).

-His Eminence, DMITRI (Royster), Archbishop of Dallas and the South, is our founding Bishop (Fell asleep in the Lord in 2011).
-Archbishop DMITRI founded St. George on February 9, 1979, with the event of a Vespers Service which was held at the University of Texas Pan-American’s Catholic Student Center.
-After the initial Vespers, monthly services began at Our Savior’s Lutheran Church in McAllen and continued there from March until August of 1979.
-Beginning in September of 1979, services were held twice a month at the Valley Garden Center in McAllen.
-By June of 1980, the newly formed mission began holding weekly Reader’s Services.
-Approximately once a month, when a Priest was available from another Orthodox Church, Divine Liturgy would also be served.
+Archbishop Dmitri presided over the first service for the founders of our parish on February 9, 1979.
+It was a Vespers service held at the University of Texas Pan-American’s Catholic Student Center.
+This was followed by monthly services celebrated at Our Savior’s Lutheran Church in McAllen until August of 1979.
+Beginning in September of 1979, services were held twice a month at the Valley Garden Center, also in McAllen.
+By June of 1980, the newly formed mission began holding weekly reader’s services.
+The Divine Liturgy was served approximately once a month, when a priest was available from another Orthodox church.

-John Reeves, a former Episcopal Priest, came to live in the Rio Grande Valley during the summer of 1980.
-In April of 1981, he was ordained by Archbishop DMITRI to the Priesthood in the Orthodox Church in America.
-After that time, the Mission began holding regular Divine Liturgies and services.
-Father Reeves’ most pressing initial task was to help build up the mission.
+John Reeves, a former Episcopalian Priest and a recent convert to Orthodoxy, came to live in the Rio Grande Valley during the summer of 1980.
+In April of 1981, he was ordained by Archbishop Dmitri to the Priesthood in the Orthodox Church.
+With the new priest the mission began holding regular Divine Liturgies and services.
+Father John’s most pressing initial task was to help build up the mission into a parish.
 In the early days, Fr.
 John and his family hosted many services, served meals, and led Bible studies and services in their home.

-In January 1981, the budding Parish purchased its present site, which is located at 704 W. Sam Houston in Pharr, Texas.
-The mission’s building project began, into which the Parish moved during July of 1981.
-Edinburg’s Shwery and Hodge families of well-known contractors and developers helped considerably in the construction of St. George’s Church.
-On Palm Sunday, April 13, 1982, the first worship service was held at in the new building on the Church’s current site.
-In 1996, St. George’s founding Pastor, Fr.
-John Reeves, departed the Rio Grande Valley for State College, Pennsylvania, where he currently resides.
+In January 1981, the budding mission purchased our current site, which is located at 704 W. Sam Houston in Pharr, Texas.
+The mission’s building project began immediately.
+Edinburg’s Shwery and Hodge families of well-known contractors and developers helped considerably in the construction of the church.
+On Palm Sunday, April 13, 1982, the first worship service was held in the new building, which is still our church today.

-Fr.
-Aaron Archer then served as Rector from 1996 until the summer of 2001, leaving the area for medical reasons.
-He now serves in upper state New York.
 The South Central Diocesan Dean, Fr.
-Dimitri Cozby, who resides in San Antonio, served as Interim Rector until Fr.
-Antonio Perdomo and his family arrived in December of 2001.
+Dimitri Cozby, who resided in San Antonio, served as interim rector until Fr.
+Antonio Perdomo and his family arrived into the parish in December of 2001.